 In this paper, we initiated a systematic exploration of the complexity issues inherent to infinite argumentation frameworks.
 To pursue this direction, we employed computability-theoretic techniques which are ideally suited for assessing the complexity of infinite mathematical objects.
 Our focus was on the credulous and skeptical acceptance of arguments, as well as the existence and uniqueness of extensions, for admissible, complete, and stable semantics.
-We introduced and explored new semantics that are meaningful exclusively in the infinite setting, concerning the existence of infinite extensions that satisfy a given semantics σ .
-The computational problems we examined were found to be maximally complex, properly belonging to the complexity classes of Σ_1^1 and Π_1^1 sets.
+We introduced and explored new semantics that are meaningful exclusively in the infinite setting, concerning the existence of infinite extensions that satisfy a given semantics $\sigma$ .
+The computational problems we examined were found to be maximally complex, properly belonging to the complexity classes of $\Sigma_1^1$ and $\Pi_1^1$ sets.
+Furthermore, we showed that the techniques introduced here enable the construction of a single argumentation framework witnessing our hardness results, thereby proving that solving these problems is not only challenging for the entire class of argumentation frameworks but also remains difficult for an individual, specific framework.

 A plethora of intriguing questions regarding the complexity of infinite AFs remains open.
-First, we shall fill the gaps that we left behind (such as proving the Π_1^1 -hardness for Skept[∞]{co}).
-Next, we aim at investigating whether the computational problems considered in this paper become more tractable if we restrict to special classes of AFs, such as the finitary ones (i.e., those in which each argument receives finitely many attacks only [7]).
+First, we shall fill the gaps that we left behind (such as proving the $\Pi_1^1$ -hardness for Skept∞co).
+Next, we aim at investigating whether the computational problems considered in this paper become more tractable if we restrict to special classes of AFs, such as the finitary ones (i.e., those in which each argument receives finitely many attacks only [8]).
 Finally, future research will extend our analysis to analogous problems associated with other key semantics for AFs, including grounded, preferred, and ideal semantics.
 Given that the definitions of these semantics are more intricate than those we examined here, we anticipate the need for additional techniques to thoroughly analyze them.